your French knitting companion

 Step 2: Use the Right Yarn, Needles, and Stitch Pattern

-Match the pattern exactly:
+Match the pattern as precisely as possible:

-Step 3: Knit at Least 5-6 Inches
+Step 3: Knit at Least 5 to 6 Inches in Length

 Step 4: Bind Off and Finish